bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/extension-browser.rst

-Lists insertable connectors: either OpenAPI RestService Clients or :ref:`process-element-sub-process-start` instances which are tagged as connector on the :ref:`process-element-tab-name`.
+Lists insertable connectors: either OpenAPI RestService Clients or :ref:`process-element-sub-process-start` instances which are tagged as connector on the :ref:`process-element-tab-general`.
 Furthermore, it's an easy starting point to install additional connectors from the Market.

 |image2|